Charleygrossman/simecon/README.md

 can be traded between traders *A* and *B*.

 #### Market
 A network that connects traders.
-Similar to queuing theory having a queue structure to connect servers and the serviced, like an *M/D/c* queue where a poisson process determines the arrival time *M* of the serviced, and *c* servers which service in deterministic *D* time, there should be a data structure/system to enable the arrival of trades between traders,
+Like queuing theory having a queue structure to connect servers and the serviced, like an *M/D/c* queue where a poisson process determines the arrival time *M* of the serviced, and *c* servers which service in deterministic *D* time, there should be a data structure/system to enable the arrival of trades between traders,